 As pipes age, they may become cracked or damaged.
 And sometimes they can be disconnected by things like surrounding tree roots.
 As a result, the odorized natural gas that flows through them will begin seeping to the top of the ground.
 You may notice a strange or smelly odor in your yard, especially a rotten egg-like odor.
 This may turn the grass in certain areas of your yard brown.
 A leaking gas line underground can cause the grass and vegetation above to turn brown and die.
 Dry spots in moist areas or dead plants surrounded by live, green plants is a classic indication that it could be time to replace the gas line coming into your home.
 So what should you do when you smell gas?

 This Pittsburgh Weather

-It’s Pittsburgh in April!
+It’s Pittsburgh in May!
 And as always here in Pittsburgh, it just doesn’t seem to be “typical”.
-For those of you out of town, about a week or so ago, it felt like summer was finally approaching.
-Then, over the last week, temperatures dropped and the snow returned.
-And now, we are happily sitting at around 65 degrees!
+For those of you out of town, about a week or so ago, it began to feel like summer!
 I had a good friend tell me that his wife switched from using the furnace to using the AC in just one day!
-She then had to change it back again two days later!
 He told me he was glad that his AC was working properly as he hadn’t done any AC service since last fall.